MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/power-apps-yaml.md

 Microsoft Power Fx utilizes a grammar for expressions that is based on Excel and well-established.
 However, when using Power Apps and other hosts that rely on UI for formula binding, there's no standardized method for editing formula bindings as text.

-To address this, we choose [YAML]https://yaml.org/spec/1.2/spec.html)  as the industry standard language for formula binding.
+We choose [YAML](https://yaml.org/spec/1.2/spec.html)  as the industry standard language for formula binding.
 YAML has a wide array of editors, tools, and libraries available for working with it.

 > [!NOTE]
 > Currently, we only support a limited subset of YAML.
 Only the constructs outlined in this article are supported.
 More information: [Power Fx YAML formula grammar](/power-platform/power-fx/yaml-formula-grammar).